Are you overpaying your gas and electricity bills? Check your direct debits or you may be giving your supplier a free loan.

 You can get in contact with your supplier directly to find out if they owe you money.
 Ofgem says suppliers must refund you promptly if you request it.
 That’s unless they have reasonable grounds to refuse paying you.

 Big suppliers tend to review customers’ accounts yearly.
 They could automatically reimburse credit to your account, so long as they have an accurate meter reading.
 They might also tweak your direct debit payments to make them more accurate.

 Bear in mind you could be overpaying for energy simply because you’re not on the right deal.
-Make sure you take the time to shop around and compare tariffs and suppliers.
+Make sure you take the time to shop around and compare gas and electricity tariffs and suppliers.
 This is the best way to ensure you pay the right price for energy.

 It’s possible to underpay for energy too.
 This might happen if your direct debit is set too low, and/or you use more energy than you did in previous years.

 Underpaying for energy doesn’t mean you’ll pay less.
 A direct debit set too low could mean you end up with an unexpected bill to cover the shortfall at the end of the year.

 Things are different if you haven’t been charged correctly for energy.
 Ofgem legislation on so-called ‘backbilling’ means that suppliers can’t seek payment for unbilled energy used more than one year after the error was detected and an accurate bill was issued.